|Symptoms Spiders venomous to cats Is the funnel web venomous to cats? Treatment|

 Nonvenomous spider bites may swell and become painful, however, unless your cat is anaphylactic, symptoms are usually self-limiting.

-If your cat is bitten by a venomous spider, keep him as still as possible to avoid the venom travelling more quickly through the system.
+If you suspect your cat has been bitten by a venomous spider, keep him as still as possible to avoid the venom travelling more quickly through the system.
 Wash the bite wound carefully with soap and water and then transport him to a veterinarian.
 Try to keep the affected area below the heart if possible.

-The brown recluse spider causes lesions to develop on your cat, which becomes ulcerated and black over time.
+The brown recluse spider causes lesions which ulcerate and turn black over time.

 Bites from widow spiders may cause the following symptoms: